 Diverse metropolis: An overview of the by-law

-Definitions: Types of housing
+Definitions: Types of dwellings

 Developer’s contribution